-Major benefits of managing subscriptions with Orders include the following:
+Major benefits of Orders are the following:

-Simplified process of booking complex deals in Zuora
+Simplified process of booking complex deals in Zuora.

 The following components represent an Order: